-The EU harmonised methodology for assessing quality related characteristics of foods has been developed by DG JRC in close collaboration with stakeholders of the food supply chain in response to the current 'Dual-Quality Food' issue.
+The EU harmonised methodology for assessing quality related characteristics of branded foods, including private labels, describes general principles to ensure transparency, comparability, inclusiveness, and fairness vis-à-vis all food chain stakeholders, including consumer organisations.
+It has been developed by DG JRC in close collaboration with stakeholders of the food supply chain in response to the current 'Dual-Quality Food' issue.
 It aims to create evidence whether the provisions of the Unfair Commercial Practice Directive/relevant food laws are fully implemented.

 In response to the issue on 'Dual-Quality Food', the European Commission has taken several measures to ensure that European consumers have confidence in food they buy regardless where they live.
 President Juncker made this very clear in his State of the Union Address on 13 September 2017.